Retrieve selected Spanish macroeconomic indicators. Metadata is available in bde_ind_db.

 Details

-These functions are convenient wrappers around bde_series_load() for
+These functions are convenient wrappers for bde_series_load() that

-specific series.
-Use verbose = TRUE, extract_metadata = TRUE to see the
+retrieve specific series.
+Use verbose = TRUE, extract_metadata = TRUE to

 See also